Fushun: History

-The Jurchen (Manchu) leader Nurhaci married his granddaughter by his son Abatai to the Ming dynasty General Li Yongfang after Li surrendered Fushun in 1618 and defected to the Qing.
+The Jurchen (Manchu) leader Nurhachi married his granddaughter by his son Abatai to the Ming dynasty General Li Yongfang after Li surrendered Fushun in 1618 and defected to the Qing.
 One of Li Yongfang's descendants was sentenced to death by the Qianlong emperor, but his life was spared when he helped suppress the Lin Shuangwen rebellion.

-Fushun was in ruins in the one-and-a-half centuries of early Qing dynasty.
+Fushun was in ruins in the one-and-a-half centuries of early Qing.
 In 1783, the new walled city was completed southwest of the old city.
 In 1908, Fushun became the seat of Xingren County (興仁縣, later renamed to Fushun County).
 Fushun was occupied by Russia until 1905 and by Japan until 1945.
 With the Japanese victory over Imperial Russia and signing of the Treaty of Portsmouth, the South Manchuria branch (from Changchun to Lüshun) of the China Far East Railway was transferred to Japanese control.
 South Manchuria Railway Company quickly expanded the system inherited from Russia to staggering proportions.
 Coal mines were developed at Fushun.
 Under the control of the Japanese and with 30 years of development, Fushun area became highly industrialized.
 Fushun gained city status in 1937.